 - 2 tbsp butter

 - 2 tbsp flour

-Remove from heat or turn heat way down, and stir in cheese a little add a time.
-If your heat is too high, your sauce might "break" and take on a gritty texture.
-Season to taste.
+Remove from heat or turn heat down to lowest setting, and stir in cheese a little add a time.
+If your heat is too high, your sauce might "break" and take on a grainy texture.